June 01, 2021 5 min read

-Whether you’re young or old, male or female, sport is in the DNA of every Australian.
-While most Aussies are content playing football at school or enjoying a game of tennis on the weekend, a few special athletes have what it takes to make sport their entire way of life – and they’re all women.
+Whether you're young or old, male or female, sport is in the DNA of every Australian.
+While most Aussies are content playing football at school or enjoying a game of tennis on the weekend, a few special athletes have what it takes to make sport their entire way of life.

-Let’s take a look at six of the most inspiring women in the history of Australian sport, and see what hurdles they’ve had to overcome to make their dreams come true.
+Let's take a look at six of the most inspiring women in the history of Australian sport, and see what hurdles they've had to overcome to make sport not only their livelihood, but also their opportunity to make history.

 Motivation has always played an important role in the life of Layne Beachley.
 Australia's favourite former professional surfer continues to give back to the community as an inspirational speaker and health and wellbeing champion.